 Muc-Off biodegradable degreaser

-Degreasers break down grease and grime without brute force, and are ideal for getting the built up greasy crud off your drivetrain and cassette.
-There are eco-friendly options available too, such as the biodegradable can from Muc-Off shown above.
+Degreasers break down grease and grime without brute force, and are ideal for getting the built-up greasy crud off your drivetrain and cassette.
+There are eco-friendly options available too, such as the biodegradable spray from Muc-Off shown above.
 Some products combine cleaning and degreasing in one.

 Degreaser is used to clean your chain and other moving parts.
 Keeping the drivetrain clean is vital.
 If ignored, dirt will speed up wear throughout the transmission, impact on shifting performance and reduce efficiency.
 It’s possible to get really vicious with removing every molecule of muck from a chain by dunking it in petrol, although that risks removing all the lubrication from inside the rollers and pins.